Nimit-Khurana/IMDb-test/README.txt

         commit with a message: git commit -m "description of commit" view the log: git log
         push changes: git push [remotename] [branchname]
-    Server handling
+        *add file names to .gitignore to ignore pushing *if the file still gets pushed, then it is already tracked by git. to remove file from git tracking: git rm --cached [filename] Server handling

     <==>Issues faced in api response-->